layersony/Restaurant-Ruby/README.md

   - given a string of a **full name**, returns the **first customer** whose full name matches
 - `Customer.find_all_by_given_name(name)`
   - given a string of a given name, returns an **array** containing all customers with that given name
-- `Customer.all_names`
-  - should return an **array** of all of the customer full names

 #### Restaurant

-- `Restaurant.find_by_name(name)`
-  - given a string of restaurant name, returns the first restaurant that matches
 - `Restaurant#average_star_rating`
   - returns the average star rating for a restaurant based on its reviews
-- `Restaurant#longest_review`
-  - returns the longest review content for a given restaurant

 ## Rubric